 Mansoo Yu, PhD, MSW, MA

-Associate Professor of Social Work and Public Health, Faculty Advisor for the MSW/MPH Duel Program, Director of the Doctoral Program
+Professor of Social Work and Public Health, Faculty Advisor for the MSW/MPH Dual Program, Director of Center for Children and Families Across Cultures

 PhD, Washington University, 2006; MSW, Washington University, 2001; MA, Yonsei University, 2000; BA, Sungkyunkwan University, 1998.

-- Health-Risk Behaviors (e.g., tobacco and other substance use problems, and risky sexual behaviors)
+- Health-Risk Behaviors (e.g., tobacco and other substance use problems, physical inactivity)

 - Health Disparities